-- 18) Candidates are reminded that the final thesis (after successful examination) must be provided to the University in eThesis format. - 19) Particular attention should be given to the advice on eThesis preparation, copyright and publication regarding the re-use of published material within an eThesis.
-Candidates will need to ensure that any publication agreements with the journals concerned include permission to reuse the articles in the thesis (see also note (b) below)4. - 20) After successful examination candidates must submit to the University for the award of the degree: - a) 1 complete version of the thesis in pdf eThesis format (full text including all publications) - b) 1 edited version of the eThesis with any publications redacted where it has not been possible to obtain permission for re-publication of the work in the eThesis from the journal/publisher.
+19) Candidates are reminded that the final thesis (after successful examination) must be provided to the University in both hard bound and eThesis format.

+- 20) Particular attention should be given to the advice on eThesis preparation, copyright and publication regarding the re-use of published material within an eThesis.
+Candidates will need to ensure that any publication agreements with the journals concerned include permission to reuse the articles in the thesis (see also note (c) below)4. - 21) After successful examination candidates must submit to the University for the award of the degree: - a) 1 complete version of the thesis in pdf eThesis format (full text including all publications) - b) 1 edited version of the eThesis with any publications redacted where it has not been possible to obtain permission for re-publication of the work in the eThesis from the journal/publisher.
 In these cases the eThesis must include some form of place holder to indicate the publication has been removed with a link/reference (preferably DOIs for journal articles and ISBNs for books) to the original publication source.